-Plaque is the primary cause of gum disease.
-However, other factors can contribute to periodontal disease.
+Gum disease is mainly caused by poor oral care.
+However, other factors can also contribute to periodontal disease.
 These include:

-Bad habits such as smoking make it harder for gum tissue to repair itself.
+- Bad habits such as smoking make the gums harder to repair.

-A family history of dental disease can be a contributing factor to the development of gingivitis.
+- A family history of gum disease can be a contributing factor to the development of more serious gum issues.

-During a dental exam, your dentist typically checks for these things:
+During a dental visit, your dentist checks for these things: